USMCA within 'millimeters' of completing deal: Wilbur Ross

 US DEFICIT SOARS TO $342 BILLION IN TWO MONTHS

-The USMCA is expected to create "north of 176,000 new jobs" and give a $34 billion boost to the auto industry, Ross said, citing International Trade Commission data, adding that the deal could create as much as 589,000 new jobs after five years.
+The USMCA is expected to create "north of 176,000 new jobs" and give a $34 billion boost to the auto industry, Ross said, citing International Trade Commission data.
+The agreement pushed by President Trump may create as many as 589,000 new jobs in five years.

 Tweaks to the original agreement were made in the areas of labor enforcement, digital commerce and the amount of protection biologics would receive against generics.

-A House vote would need to occur this week to ensure passage by year's end, he said.
+A House vote would need to occur this week to ensure passage by year's end, Ross said.

-U.S. Trade Representative Robert Lightheizer and Senior White House Adviser Jared Kushner, along with Canadian Deputy Prime Minister Chrystia Freeland are in Mexico Tuesday for a signing ceremony.
+U.S. Trade Representative Robert Lightheizer and Senior White House Adviser Jared Kushner and Canadian Deputy Prime Minister Chrystia Freeland are in Mexico on Tuesday for a signing ceremony.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-“Every day that isnt approved is a day delayed and the benefits to America," Ross said.
+“Every day that it isn't approved is a day delayed and the benefits to America," Ross said.